swcarpentry/python-novice-inflammation/_episodes/06-files.md

 {: .output}

 ![Output from the first iteration of the for loop.
-Three line graphs showing the daily average, maximum and minimum inflammation over a 40-day period for the patients in inflammation-01.csv.]( ../fig/03-loop_49_1.png)
+Three line graphs showing the daily average, maximum and minimum inflammation over a 40-day period for all patients in the first dataset.]( ../fig/03-loop_49_1.png)

 ~~~